-A. A Complaint is a grievance, presented in writing and signed, involving an alleged violation of the ethical criteria established by the ACPE Code of Ethics (Standard 100).
-A complaint must identify the specific standard or process alleged violated.
-Complaints may be filed by those who consider themselves harmed by an alleged violation or by any person(s) having substantive knowledge of a violation of the ACPE ethics code.
+A. A Complaint is a grievance, presented in writing and signed, involving an alleged violation of the ethical criteria established by the ACPE Code of Professional Ethics .
+A complaint must identify the item in the code or process alleged violated.
+Complaints may be filed by those who consider themselves harmed by an alleged violation or by any person(s) having substantive knowledge of a violation of the ACPE Code of Professional Ethics.

 B. The complaint must name an individual(s) over whom ACPE has jurisdiction.
 In filing the complaint, the complainant consents to these processes and gives permission for the disclosure of all information to the process investigators, adjudicators and the respondent.
 In most instances, the complainant will be required to submit a Complaint Form (available on the ACPE website or the APC website.)